-"You know of my vow.
+"My Lady, you know of my vow.
 I am not to touch a woman."
 He whispered quietly, looking up to her.
 Her eyes looked into him and he felt exposed; she could see everything he had ever done or thought in that instant.
 He was sure of it.

 She smiled though, thinking of his unfailing loyalty to her and her family even though he had been stolen from his country and forced to be a slave.

-No, he isn't a slave any more, she thought with a wrinkle of her nose, but my friend.
+No, he isn't a slave any more, she thought with a wrinkle of her nose, But my friend.

 And what more could she ask for in a friend than what she had found in the Priest?
 Once she was certain he was asleep, his chest rising and falling rhythmically, she snuck across the furs until her body was next to his, sharing in his warmth.
 She remained respectful and didn't touch him as her thoughts turned.

 Lagertha remembered the couple she had seen earlier that day, with a bastard child she had deemed to be Heimdallr's.
 Men were allowed to go out and conquer more than just land, so why were women damned for doing the same?

 Deceit tempted her.
 If she could get the Priest to lie with her and produce a child, Ragnar would get his son.
 Lagertha was sure she could convince the others in the house to keep the secret and then she wouldn't be dishonored and tossed aside because she couldn't produce good, strong sons.